Maintenance of Credentials FAQ

 I am retired or close to retirement, do I need to participate in the MOC?

-You do not need to participate in the MOC if you achieved Membership prior to 2020 or are content to be categorised as inactive.
+You do not need to participate in the MOC if you achieved Fellowship prior to 2021 or are content to be categorised as inactive.
 Please refer to the College policy on Life Membership.

 Members/Fellows are eligible for Life Membership/Fellowship if they have retired from full time employment, AND have: EITHER reached the age of 60 years OR been a College member for 30 continuous years or more.
 Life Members/Fellows are exempt from payment of annual fees and levies but retain all their rights and privileges including the right to vote and continuing membership of chapters willing to accept them as a Life Member/Fellow.